Current & Recent Planning Initiatives

 The plan was developed with the technical assistance of Westport coastal consultant Geoffrey Steadman.
 The preparation of the plan was influenced by an online community survey, to which more than 550 residents and interested individuals responded.

-See the Harbor Management Plan.
+See the Harbor Management Plan (PDF).

-See the Coastal Resilience Plan.
+See the POCD.